 Explainer video: basically, this video explains to the visitor what the website, app, product, company, or service is about, and often answers the most frequent questions that may arise about it.
 Being a part of branding strategy, it is focused on presenting the benefits of the product or service and explanation about how to.
 It often employs storytelling showing the flow of interaction or sharing particular cases and situations, and infographics helping to understand the effect quickly.

 Entertaining videos: these videos are more about fun rather than information.
 Their main goal is to encourage emotional feedback and make it connected to a particular product, brand, or company.
-What’s more, the videos of this kind have a high virality potential as having fun, visitors may want to share it with their friends or audience in social networks, this way spreading a word about the brand.
+What’s more, videos of this kind have a high virality potential as having fun, visitors may want to share it with their friends or audience in social networks, this way spreading a word about the brand.

 Educational videos: these videos usually become a part of educational platforms and can present a diversity of content, of specially crafted models explaining the processes to videos of wildlife or people doing different jobs.